HostGator Review: Is It Right for You?

 “My agent didn’t seem to have a thorough understanding of HostGator’s products.
 For some questions I never got a straight answer, and at times I was even questioning the information being given to me.”

 We’ve dug deep into HostGator’s support, but what about its ease of use?
-Well, when it comes to ease of use, HostGator’s design is a little dated.
+Well, when it comes to ease of use, HostGator’s design has improved since last time.
+It used to have a clunky look, with very dated features; but now HostGator has had a spruce in its design, it’s way easier to use!

-Another thing to keep in mind when using HostGator is that, like most hosting providers, HostGator will automatically include certain add-ons in your cart at checkout.
-This means that if you’re purchasing, say, the shared “Hatchling” plan for one year, then nonessential add-ons like SiteLock protection and CodeGuard backups will be added to your cart.
+Moving onto the customer portal, one thing to keep in mind when using HostGator is that, like most hosting providers, HostGator might automatically include certain add-ons in your cart at checkout.
+This means that if you’re purchasing, say, the shared “Hatchling” plan for one year, then nonessential add-ons like SiteLock protection and CodeGuard backups might be added to your cart.
 This is easily undone – all you have to do is untick those boxes – and HostGator includes these items because they’re great supplements to any hosting plan.
 But keep an eye out to make sure you don’t unknowingly pay for any extras!

 HostGator Review: Is It Right for You?

-HostGator ranks second overall in our ratings for good reason – indeed, its unbeatable uptime guarantee alone makes it a strong option.
-On top of that, good customer support and lots of features (even on shared plans) make HostGator an option we would recommend to anyone.
+HostGator is the number one choice for shared hosting, thanks to its awesome help and support, really great performance, and generous money-back guarantee of 45 days.
+On top of that, lots of features (even on shared plans) makes HostGator an option we would recommend to anyone.

 So, you can’t go wrong with HostGator, but it’s not the only way to go right.
 If you’re particularly concerned about WordPress integration, then Bluehost may be your best bet.
-If you know you’re ready to skip the shared plans and go straight to VPS, then InMotion is worth looking into.
-Leave a comment below and let us know what your top priorities are!
+If you know you’re ready to skip the shared plans and go straight to VPS, then Bluehost also outdoes HostGator for VPS plans, so it is worth looking into.
+We wish you the best website hosting experience and leave a comment below and let us know about the website you’re creating!

 FAQs